 - Accommodation: during my visits in Milan, I’ve stayed in some very affordable 3* hotels with great complementary breakfast and I see no reason to book a dorm bed or try to save a few cents there.
 A single room with private bathroom, a delicious breakfast, free Wi-Fi, free toiletries and a safe in the room for 47 € per night might not seem cheap to some people, but there’s no way I’m sharing my bathroom with eight or so other people :) Have in mind, that choosing the right location can save you on transportation costs – check that you can easily access train stations or airports as well as the main attractions that you’ll be visiting from your accommodation before you book.

 You have read this far, thank you!
 Now for the giveaway.
 As I mentioned above, I’ve partnered up with GPSmyCity and we’re giving away 20 promo codes for their awesome apps!

 Twenty of you can win a full version of one of the Walking Tours apps of your choice!
 Why not start planning your own trip to Milan right now, using my tips and the suggested itineraries?
-Or use one of the other apps on your next journey – the choice is yours, if you win, you only need to let me know what’s your prefered city and which platform you use.
+Or use one of the other apps on your next journey – the choice is yours if you win, you only need to let me know what’s your preferred city and which platform you use.